sentayhu19/Car-Price-Prediction-Linear-regression/README.md

 # Car-Price-Prediction-Linear-regression

 > This project is about Predicting the price of car using Linear-regression
-> In this proj Multivariate Regression is used to predict one outcome value from all the other col
+> In this proj Multivariate Regression is used to predict more than one outcome variable

 ## Built With